PeterBengtson/control-tower-log-aggregator/README.md

 ### The Problem
 Computer logs vary significantly in size from system to system, from log type to log type, and even from day to day.
-They span from a few hundred bytes to several gigabytes in size.
+They can span from a few hundred bytes to terabytes in size.
 This is in itself not a problem, as you pay per byte on AWS.

 However, if you need to keep your logs around for a long time, size issues will become a very tangible problem when trying to reduce costs by moving logs to Glacier deep storage.
 The reason for this is that 40K of extra metadata is added _to each log file_ in the process and that there are fairly high one-time transfer costs incurred, again per file.
-Furthermore, there are corresponding costs associated with retrieving items from Glacier, once again per file.
+Furthermore, there are corresponding per-file costs associated with retrieving items from Glacier.

 This means that there is a cutoff below which it is a very bad idea to store files in Glacier.
 In fact, doing so may increase S3 costs dramatically, to the point where Glacier